-Sensing differently, creating inclusive atmospheres as sensory friendly zones and their evaluation with immersive sound technologies
+Sensing differently, creating inclusive atmospheres as sensory friendly zones with immersive sound technologies

 How can we increase understanding of the impact of everyday sensory atmospheres of experience?
 More specifically, how can multisensorial approaches to experience reshape inclusion, accessibility, and “sensory-friendly” environments in urban spaces?